A Guide to Cross-Promotion: How to Increase Installs for your Mobile Game for Free

 In this article, I have summarized my learnings from running cross-promotion strategies at games publisher EA for two years.
 During that time, I worked with four games studios and successfully promoted 12 games.
 The result: two successful game launches, a constant stream of new installs and an increase in revenue year-on-year.
 Here’s how I did it.

-At some point, users will churn from your mobile game, whether it’s because they get bored, it becomes too difficult, or they simply run out of time to play it.
+At some point, users will churn from your mobile game.
+Whether it’s because they get bored, it becomes too difficult, or they simply run out of time to play it.
 As a publisher, you can use internal data and see where and when the majority of your users are churning and use this insight to try and understand why they are leaving.

 At that moment, you have three options depending on your resources:

-1. send users a push notification to encourage them back to the game;
+1. Send users a push notification to encourage them back to the game;

-2. update your game so that users stop leaving; or
+2. Update your game so that users stop leaving; or

-3. start cross-promoting.
+3. Or start cross-promoting.

 Here is an example of a four-stage cross-promotion user journey: